alk-an/Terminal_Shopping_Cart/README.md

-# Project ANTIK: Console Order Management System
+# Console Order Management System

 A C++ console application designed to manage customer orders and retail inventory.
 The system reads an available product catalog from a text file, interacts with the user to process purchases, and generates a formatted receipt with total costs and shipping calculations.